-iii.
-GUI Area 3: Parsing
+6.3 GUI Area 3: Parsing

 A package that has not yet been parsed needs parsing.
-Note that the parser will re-compile your files if they are out of date, prior to its own processing.
+Note that the parser will recompile your files if they are out-of-date, prior to its own processing.
 Default switches for the compiler are displayed and can be modified manually.
 For example, you can specify the path of the original gnat.adc file by adding -gnatec="C:\foo\gnat.adc" to the gnatmake switches box on the GUI (do not forget to add it also to the test driver switches box if you wish to compile the auto generated test driver).
-The Reset button uses the settings set via the Options->Set Default Switches... to reset the parse switches for the current package under test.
-The Clear button allows erasing of previous parsing outcomes for the package under tests.
+The Reset button uses the settings set via the Options->Set Default Switches... to reset the parser switches of the current package under test.
+The Clear button allows erasing of previous parsing outcomes for the package under test.
 The Parse button parses the file where the chosen package is to be found.
 Progress is shown in the area 5.
 The path to the compiler can be set via Options->Set Working Directory....

-iv.
-GUI Area 4: Test Data Generation
+6.4 GUI Area 4: Test Inputs Generation

-Once a subprogram has been chosen, the test data generation process can be customised.
+Once a subprogram has been chosen, the test inputs generation process can be customised.
 Branch, Decision or MC/DC coverage can be chosen.
+Mika implements the masking version of MC/DC [5].

 The calling context of the subprogram can also be ignored by ticking the Ignore Context option (in other words the initialisations performed during the elaboration process are ignored) or taken into account.
-If the context is taken into account, the tests generated will be based according to the outcome of the elaboration phase of the package containing the subprogram under test.
+If the context is taken into account, the test inputs generated will be after the outcome of the elaboration phase of the package containing the subprogram under test.
 In other words, the elaboration context will be taken into account.
-These lead to more realistic tests, but may also lead to a lower level of coverage.
-On the other hand, ignoring the elaboration context allows the generation of test data that overwrites initialisations made at elaboration time.
-The test may be less realistic but typically will achieve a higher level of coverage.
+This leads to more realistic test inputs (because real initialisations are used), but may also lead to a lower level of coverage.
+On the other hand, ignoring the elaboration context allows the generation of test inputs that overwrite the initialisations made at elaboration time: the test inputs may be less realistic but typically will achieve a higher level of coverage.